tvttavares/gof/README.md

 * [Prototype](https://github.com/tvttavares/gof/tree/master/prototype).
 Creates a new object from an existing object.

 * [Singleton](https://github.com/tvttavares/gof/tree/master/singleton).
 Ensures only one instance of an object is created.

+## Structural Design Patterns

+* [Adapter](https://github.com/tvttavares/gof/tree/master/adapter).
+Allows for two incompatible classes to work together by wrapping an interface around one of the existing classes.